 35– Empty the kitchen trash every day.
 This practice keeps germs from lingering in your kitchen but also clears away what you don’t need or want.

 #5.
 Dining Room

 The dining room is where we nourish ourselves and interact socially.
-In the sense dining rooms can combine qualities of the kitchen and the living room.
-In fengshui, the dining room condition indicates the quality of your finances and social life.
+In this sense, dining rooms can combine the qualities of the kitchen and the living room.
+In Feng Shui, the dining room condition indicates the quality of your finances and social life.

 A cluttered dining room can suggest confusion or stress in both areas of your life.
 If you don’t have a dining room in your house it doesn’t mean that you have no friends or money.
 But you can still apply the following tips to where you eat meals.

 Feng Shui Tips to Improve Your Dining Room

 37– Don’t watch TV or check your phone during meals—focus on interacting with your fellow diners or enjoy the moment if you’re eating by yourself.